 10 Resources to Help You Empower Girls in STEM

-It’s no secret that STEM fields are struggling with an incredible gender gap problem.
-Even though they made up over half of the workforce in 2018, women only account for 46% of science professionals, 25% of computer and math professionals, 15% of engineering and architecture professionals and 10% of advanced manufacturing professionals (STEM2D.org and Luenendonk, 2020) — and those numbers aren’t exactly skyrocketing.
+It’s no secret that STEM fields are struggling with a gender gap problem.
+While they made up over half of the workforce in 2018, women account for 46% of science professionals, 25% of computer and math professionals, 15% of engineering and architecture professionals and 10% of advanced manufacturing professionals (STEM2D.org and Luenendonk, 2020).

-However, as discussed in our blog post, The Past, Present and Future of Women in STEM, there are 3 main strategies that educators can implement to help girls discover their STEM passions:
+To help girls discover their STEM passions, as discussed in our blog post, The Past, Present and Future of Women in STEM, there are 3 main strategies that educators can implement:

 To help educators provide early exposure and hands-on experience with STEM fields and positive role models, we’ve compiled a list of 10 incredible resources for girls in STEM.